Sorry, you need to enable JavaScript to visit this website.

 vastsündinu nutab

-All mothers-to-be are entitled to maternity benefit.
-A working mother becomes entitled to maternity benefit before the birth of a child, a non-working mother with the birth of a child.
+All mothers-to-be are entitled to maternity benefits.
+A working mother becomes entitled to a mother's parental benefit before the birth of a child, a non-working mother with the birth of a child.

 read more